Types of Orchids

 Arundina graminifolia, the Bamboo Orchid, commonly grows as a roadside weed in much of Southeast Asia.
 It has attractive pink flowers at the top of large, canelike pseudobulbs.

-Ascocentrum orchids are beautiful relatives.
+Ascocentrum orchids are beautiful Vanda relatives.
 They are generally considered miniature orchids, as they look a lot like Vandas, except smaller and brightly colored, with quite dense, erect flower stems.

 Barkeria orchids are very beautiful plants, most with purple flowers.
 They should be grown mounted, and are adapted to a long dry season in their native Mexico, during which the leafless plants resemble dead twigs.